danielaparker/acons/README.md

 #### Slicing a 2-dimensional array

-A slice object constructed with no parameters selects all the elements along the dimension of an array.
+A slice object constructed with no parameters identifies all the elements along the dimension of an array.
+If `stop` and `step` are not given, `stop` defaults to one past the last element along the dimension, and `step` defaults to 1.

 ```c++
 #include <iostream>
 #include <acons/ndarray.hpp>